ShlokBharadwaj/portfolio/README.md

 # Terminal Portfolio

 This is my personal portfolio website showcasing my projects and skills.
 It is inspired by several fantastic portfolio websites.
 Feel free to explore and get to know more about me!

+You can also visit the hosted portfolio [here](https://shlokbharadwaj.github.io/portfolio/).

 ![Portfolio Screenshot](./src/assets/terminal-portfolio.png)
 ## Technologies Used